eliorabaev/WeatherApp/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add your Weather API key:
+3. Create a `.env` file in the root directory and add your Weather API key (You can get yours from here: <https://www.weatherapi.com/>):
     ```env
     API_KEY=your_api_key_here
     ```